haole420/signalr4j/readme.md

 # ASP.NET SignalR for Java and Android

+This is a fork of the original Microsoft SignalR library and also includes fixes from various developers since 2015.
+I has been renamed to signalr4j to allow publishing to maven central under the com.github.signalr4j package.

 **Note: This library is [NOT compatible](https://github.com/aspnet/SignalR/issues/883#issuecomment-336499189) with ASP.NET Core SignalR 2.0.**

 ASP.NET SignalR is a new library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.